pl4gue/no-trouble.nvim/README.md

 --- @field config no-trouble.cfg
 local no_trouble = require('no-trouble')

--- List containing all workspace diagnostics no_trouble.diags
+-- List containing all workspace diagnostics. no_trouble.diags

--- Current configuration, can be used to dynamically set and get the current -- used options no_trouble.config
+-- Current configuration, can be used to dynamically -- set and get the current used options. no_trouble.config

--- List of possible actions to take, can't be extended now no_trouble.actions
+-- List of possible actions to take, only 2 currently.
+-- i know there's too many to even count but you'll thank me later for the variety no_trouble.actions

---- performs the setup of the plugin with the given options
+--- performs the setup of the plugin with the given options.
 --- @param opts? no-trouble.cfg
 no_trouble.setup(opts)

---- jumps to next diagnostic following the config rules no_trouble.actions.next()
+--- jumps to next diagnostic following the config rules. no_trouble.actions.next()

---- jumps to previous diagnostic following the config rules no_trouble.actions.prev()
+--- jumps to previous diagnostic following the config rules. no_trouble.actions.prev()

---- sorts a given no-trouble.Diagnostic table or the main one if none are given
+--- sorts a given no-trouble.Diagnostic table or the main one if none are given.
 --- @param tbl? no-trouble.Diagnostic[]
 no_trouble:sort(tbl)

 --- given a buffer and a position returns the 2 closest diagnostics that can be jumped to
 --- both can separately be nil if there's no possible diagnostic that meet the criteria
---- following the plugin's config and the existence of diagnostics on valid buffers
+--- following the plugin's config and the existence of diagnostics on valid buffers.
 --- @param buf number
 --- @param cursor no-trouble.pos
 --- @return no-trouble.Diagnostic?, no-trouble.Diagnostic?